Compress video size online | Fast, clear compression

 Best practices for using an online video compressor to reduce file size

-A smaller file doesn’t have to lose visual impact.
-With a few simple adjustments, you can compress your videos while keeping them clean, smooth and ready to share.
-HeyGen recommends trimming extra footage before exporting to reduce the overall file size and choosing 1080p or 720p for the best balance of clarity and compression.
+A smaller file does not have to lose visual impact.
+With a few simple adjustments, you can compress your videos while keeping them clean, smooth, and ready to share.
+HeyGen recommends trimming extra footage before exporting to lower the overall file size and choosing 1080p or 720p for the best balance of clarity and compression.

 How to compress and share your video easily

 Compressing your video online takes only a few simple steps.
-Upload your file, choose your settings and share the optimised version without dealing with large attachments or long uploads.
+Upload your file, choose your settings, and share the optimized version without dealing with large attachments or long uploads.

 Trim longer sections or remove unused clips to help reduce the final file size and keep your video clean.

-Select 1080p, 720p or another export size that suits your needs.
-The tool adjusts file size based on your choice
+Select 1080p, 720p, or another export size that fits your needs.
+The tool adjusts the file size based on your choice

-Download your compressed video or use a shareable link to send it via email, messages or social platforms.
+Download your compressed video, or use a shareable link to send it by email, messages, or social platforms.

-Compression may reduce quality slightly, but HeyGen optimises your footage to stay crisp and smooth at a lower resolution.
+Compression may reduce quality slightly, but HeyGen optimizes your footage to stay crisp and smooth at a lower resolution.
 Choosing 1080p or 720p keeps your video clear while significantly reducing file size.

-You can upload MP4, MOV, MKV, AVI, FLV, 3GP and several other popular formats.
-The tool automatically optimises each format for fast playback and compatibility across devices.
+You can upload MP4, MOV, MKV, AVI, FLV, 3GP, and several other popular formats.
+The tool automatically optimizes each format for fast playback and compatibility across devices.

 Most compressions finish in seconds, depending on your file size and internet speed.
-After processing, you can instantly download your optimised video or share it with a link.
+After processing, you can instantly download your optimized video or share it with a link.

 Yes.
 You can trim unnecessary parts to reduce the size even further.
 For more precise editing, use the Online Video Trimmer before running the compression.

 Yes.
 Many of the core compression features are available for free, and you can compress videos without installing any software.
-Simply upload, choose your resolution and download your optimised file.
+Simply upload, choose your resolution, and download your optimized file.

 Explore more AI powered tools